syselement/ine-notes/ine-pts/penetration-testing-prerequisites/networking.md

 Switches learn new MAC address *dynamically*, inspecting the header of every packet they receive, populating the CAM table.
 They just use the source MAC address to decide the interface to use for the forwarding.

-The source MAC address is compared to the CAM table:
+- **CAM Table Population** - The source MAC address is compared to the CAM table:
   1. if the MAC *address is not in the table*, it will be added as a **new MAC-Interface binding** to the switch table.
   2. if the MAC *is already in the table*, its **TTL gets updated**.
   3. if the MAC *is in the table*, but not bound to another interface, the **switch will update the table**.

 To **`forward a packet`**, the switch: